telerik/kendo-ui-core/docs/controls/hybrid/listview/overview.md

         background-color: red;
     }

+### Hide All Hybrid UI Font Icons

-When custom icons are used and their names are the same as the integrated Kendo UI Mobile icon names, make sure that the font icons are not rendered.
+When custom icons are used and their names are the same as the integrated Hybrid UI icon names, make sure that the font icons are not rendered.

-### Hide all Kendo UI Mobile font icons.
+The example below demonstrates how to hide all Hybrid UI font icons.

+###### Example

     /* Don't render all internal Kendo UI font icons .km-root .km-pane .km-view .km-icon:after,